 We learned much in the early going.
 What we would need to create is called in IRS lingo a “friends of” organization, and financial support for projects on the Holy Mountain would have to come through a robust grantmaking process, which the IRS would expect to see evidence of in our application.
 Mere “conduits” for funds being sent abroad are not permitted.
 There were also various fits and starts.
 The name we initially registered with the South Carolina Secretary of State, the “Friends of Mount Athos in the Americas,” might suggest insufficient independence from and cause confusion with our sister organization in the UK, FoMA.
 So we settled instead on the Mount Athos Foundation of America, MAFA, and another round of filings was needed.

-Cary Hall provided invaluable assistance in the early going, ultimately yielding to Matthew Couvillion, who came to Wyche with an LLM in tax and experience working with “friends of” organizations in Washington, D.C.
-Stephen Layne put together many of the initial drafts of our 501(c)(3) application and supporting paperwork.
-In true Wyche spirit, Matthew and Stephen gave much of their time without reservation.
+Cary Hall provided invaluable assistance in the early going, and other colleagues helped us draft the initial paperwork and 501(c)(3) application.
+In true Wyche spirit, these colleagues gave their time without reservation.
 Sometimes their zeal even exceeded my own.
-I still remember, with regret, having to leave Matthew and Stephen on a conference call with Bob Allison so that I could take a call with a billable client.
+I still remember, with regret, having to leave two colleagues on a conference call with Bob Allison so that I could take a call with a billable client.
 Our efforts reached a milestone in April 2018, when the IRS at last approved our 501(c)(3) application.

 Over the last six years MAFA has gone from strength to strength.
 To date we have raised some $700,000, made numerous grants for projects on Mount Athos, established a book prize, and awarded some ten scholarships for research.
 We have also collaborated on several publications and put on an exhibit in Boston titled “The Ark of Orthodoxy,” with panels highlighting each of the various Athonite monasteries.
 That exhibit will begin traveling around the U.S. soon, with a new exhibit opening in Boston in collaboration with Princeton University.

 My Wyche colleagues have also continued to “pitch in” as I have served on MAFA’s board and been its unofficial legal counsel.
-Matthew Couvillion always lends his ear and wisdom to my questions, whether they concern the legal landscape of grantmaking, nonprofit governance, or MOUs with collaborators in Greece; and our corporate paralegals, Jennifer Whatley and Matthew Hardaway, have kept up with the (seemingly constant) regular filings.
+I can always find guidance from various corners of the firm for my questions, whether they concern the legal landscape of grantmaking, nonprofit governance, or MOUs with collaborators in Greece; and our corporate paralegals have kept up with the (seemingly constant) regular filings.
 I have even had the opportunity to work with our Lex Mundi firm in Greece, Zepos & Yannopoulos.

 But of MAFA’s work on Athos itself I had only a dim sense and was eager for a firsthand experience.
 The time for a return pilgrimage seemed right in 2024, when I learned two events would coincide.
 First, MAFA needed a representative to speak at a conference in Greece in early June 2024 of other national organizations, including FoMA, that did work on Athos.
 Second, FoMA’s annual pilgrimage to clear and maintain the kalderimi would be the two weeks prior to the conference.
 I could join the path clearers and then represent MAFA at the conference.
 I agreed to go.